Looking for a Quick Profit? – Investors buying houses

 Investor’s Guide to FSBO

-Because investors are in the house flipping market to gain as much profit as possible, many choose to sell their investments themselves.
+Because investors looking to buy homes are in the house flipping market to gain as much profit as possible, many choose to sell their investments themselves.
 While for sale by owner (FSBO) does require more work from the investor than it would if a real estate agent was at the helm, FSBO can add as much as 3 percent to profit margin.

 While the numbers vary, the average return on investment for a flip house is anywhere from 10-20 percent.
 If a real estate agent sells the home for the investor, however, the ROI drops by six percent because the investor pays both their own agent as much as three percent and the buyer’s agent another three percent.
 Now, profit margins are a bit slimmer – only 6-14 percent.